The largest web developer site on the internet.

 W3schools presents thousands of code examples.

-By using an online editor (Try It Yourself), you can edit examples and execute computer code experimentally, to see what works and what does not, before implementing it.
+By using our online editor, Try it Yourself, you can edit examples and execute computer code experimentally, to see what works and what does not, before implementing it.

 W3Schools is, and will always be, a completely free developers resource.

-Many people are working very hard to make W3Schools interesting, useful, and correct.
+Many people work very hard to ensure w3schools remains useful, updated, and interesting.